ujitendra74/CCS-Demo/README.md

 - Set your preview environments within Vercel to have no authorization.
   - Within Vercel click on "Settings"
   - Go to "Deployment Protection"
-  - Switch off protection for the demo repository
+  - Switch off protection for the demo repository.

 - [Import the workflow from the GitHub repository (within n8n directory) in n8n.](https://docs.n8n.io/courses/level-one/chapter-6/)
-  - Create a new workflow
+  - Create a new workflow.
-  - Use the "Import from File..." option
+  - Use the "Import from File..." option.

 - Edit the n8n pipeline with all your own credentials to connect with GitHub, Airtop and OpenAI.
-  - All steps which need it should show an error icon
+  - All steps which need it should show an error icon.
+  - For all GitHub nodes change the repository owner to yourself.

 - Activate your workflow within n8n.
   - Switch the toggle at the top right to "Active"